Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Conclusions

 \section{Conclusions}

-Modern real-world transactional workloads such as bills of materials or telecommunication billing need to process both short transactions and long transactions.
-Recent concurrency control protocols do not cope with such workloads since they assume only classical workloads (i.e., YCSB and TPC-C) that have relatively short transactions.
-To this end, we proposed a new concurrency control protocol Shirakami.
+Modern real-world transactional workloads, such as Bill of Materials and telecommunications Phone Billing, need to process both short and long transactions simultaneously.
+Conventional concurrency control protocols do not adequately address such workloads.
+This is because they assume only classical workloads (i.e., YCSB and TPC-C) that contain relatively short transactions, or they consider only a specific type of workload (i.e., graph analytics~\cite{tuskflow, ddi}).

+We proposed a new concurrency control protocol, Shirakami.
 Shirakami has two sub-protocols.
-Shirakami-LTX protocol is for long transactions based on multiversion concurrency control and Shirakami-OCC protocol is for short transactions based on Silo.
-Shirakami naturally integrates them with write preservation method and epoch-based synchronization.
-Shirakami is a module in Tsurugi system which is a production purpose relational database system.
+The first is the Shirakami-LTX protocol, designed for long transactions and based on multiversion concurrency control.
+The second is the Shirakami-OCC protocol, designed for short transactions and based on the Silo protocol.
+Shirakami naturally integrates them with the write-preservation method and epoch-based synchronization.
+Shirakami is designed and implemented as a transaction-processing module in Tsurugi, a relational database management system~\cite {tsurugi_git}.

-In future work, we will evaluate Shirakami with benchmarks with real world workloads such as bill of materials or telecommunication billing systems.
+We evaluated Tsurugi LTX and confirmed that it outperforms PostgreSQL SERIALIZABLE, achieving at least a 7.9$\times$ speedup in the phone billing benchmark and a 5.0$\times$ speedup in the bill-of-materials benchmark.
+We also evaluated Shirakami using a YCSB benchmark with long transactions.
+We compared S-LTX, a protocol tailored for long transactions, with S-OCC.
+The experimental results demonstrated that S-LTX exhibited 680 times higher throughput than S-OCC.

+In future work, we will design and implement a buffer management system to handle data that exceeds memory capacity.
+As Tsurugi evolves to accommodate datasets exceeding physical memory capacity through buffer management, I/O operations will become a primary factor in extending transaction duration.
+We anticipate that S-LTX will demonstrate superior utility in these contexts by effectively managing the increased execution latency.

+Tsurugi is a production system and has real use cases~\cite{formula}.
+We hope it will support more use cases that require handling long read-write transactions.